 * Click here for rating key

-Ambrosia Restaurant Review: He doesn’t smile or say much, but sushi chef-owner “Masa" rarely takes a night off, accounting for the consistent quality of the food at this stylish place.
-In addition to classic choices, Ambrosia's extensive list of sushi includes local fish and shellfish not often found in sushi bars, like stone crab, conch, sweet shrimp and white tuna.
-Those who favor sushi that features the fish's own flavor should mostly stick to nigiri, as many makis, while crowd-pleasers for diners with Americanized tastes, are overwrought with fried items and cream cheese.
-However, some makis do allow fresh seafood to shine, such as in the Hamachi Heat roll incorporating snow crab, hamachi and jalapeño tempura.
-There are also a few unusually interesting vegetarian makis, like the simple ume shiso (rich plum paste balanced by astringent fresh shiso leaf).
-For those with more earthy preferences, the pork or chicken “katsu” cutlets, chicken or beef teriyaki, or any of the delicately crisp tempura options offer plenty of alternatives.
-Choose a seat in the bar area for light dining or to focus on the wide selection of limited-edition boutique sakés.
-Plus, the barstools offer the best view of the spacious, modern-design room complete with glass waterfall and undulating steel walls.
+Ambrosia Restaurant Review: He doesn’t banter, but sushi chef-owner “Masa" rarely takes a night off, accounting for the consistent quality of the food.
+The extensive list of sushi includes local fish and shellfish not often found in sushi bars, like stone crab, conch, sweet shrimp and white tuna.
+Sushi purists should stick to nigiri, as many makis, while crowd-pleasers, are loaded with fried items and cream cheese.
+However, some makis do allow fresh seafood to shine, such as in the Hamachi Heat roll incorporating snow crab, hamachi and jalapeño.
+Vegetarians will like the simple ume shiso (rich plum paste balanced by astringent fresh shiso leaf).
+For cooked fare there’s katsu (breaded pork cutlets), miso marinated broiled cod, and tempura.
+Choose a seat in the bar area for a light bite or to focus on the wide selection of limited-edition boutique sakés.
+Plus, the barstools offer the best view of the spacious room complete with a glass waterfall and undulating steel walls.